knek-little-projects/salt-formula-wallarm-waf-nginx/README.md

 Wallarm SaltStack formula
 =========================

-Deploy Wallarm WAF nginx module with SaltStack
+Deploy Wallarm WAF nginx module and tarantool server with SaltStack

 **Tested on Debian 9**.
 It may not work on other systems.